1inch/limit-order-protocol/description.md

 const takerInteraction = interactions.address + abiCoder.encode(['uint256'], [3]).substring(2);
 ```

-then the order’s extension calldata will be as follows
+the extension's calldata for the order will be as follows

 ```bash
 0000006800000034000000000000000000000000000000000000000000000000